 Role play through possible traumatic situations with friends or family.

 Ask others about their experiences.
-See what is written by people who have been through similar experiences.
+See what people who have been through similar experiences write.

-If you have any other information, suggestions, or thoughts on emotional self-care, please leave a comment below.
+If you have any other thoughts or questions about emotional self-care, please leave a comment below.

 Stay safe, secure and prepared,

 Thanks for Listening to This Episode!